Best Under-Desk Storage for Small Home Office (2026)

-Under-desk drawers, shelves, and organizers that add storage without eating legroom — ranked for small WFH spaces and rental-friendly install.
+Under-desk drawers, shelves, and organizers for small home offices — add storage without eating legroom or drilling rental walls.

 Some links in this guide may earn a commission.
 Prices are approximate and may change.